Creating a Community Language School

 - The Sydney Institute for Community Languages Education (SICLE) portal houses resources in various languages that other teachers have shared - openlanguage.org.au

-Funding a Community Language School
+Register a NSW Community Language School

-- Certificate of Incorporation from NSW Fair Trading ABN & GST registration
+- ABN & GST registration

 - Public Liability Insurance Certificate of Currency

-- Workers Compensation Insurance Certificate of Currency or, if you don't need this insurance for your workers, an exemption letter from a lawyer or accountant, or this Statutory Declaration
+OR, if you do not need this insurance for your workers, an exemption letter from a lawyer or accountant, or a Statutory Declaration - Your organisation’s bank details on organisation letterhead

 More details on some of these are below.